This post may contain affiliate links. Please read my Disclosure for more info.

 Through my own hair battles over the years, years of studying, and also working with female clients, I’ve seen several clear hair thinning patterns emerge.

 Disclaimer.
 The Information shared on this page is for educational purposes only and it should not be treated as a personalised recommendation.
 Always consult with your doctor or healthcare provider before making any dietary or other changes.
 Never stop medication without your doctor’s approval.

 The most common reasons for hair loss in women:

 Nutrient deficiencies or insufficiencies

-Iron, Zinc and the B vitamins (Vit B12, biotin and B5) all affect the health of the hair.
+Iron, Zinc, and B vitamins (Vit B12, biotin, and B5) all affect the health of the hair.
 Optimal levels of Vit C and Vit D also contribute to healthy hair.
 All these are massively affected by digestive issues or not enough intake in the first place.